hansonhl/antra/README.md

 # --- or ---
 node1.cache_results = False
 ```
-It is recommended to do this for nodes whose output values you are not interested in obtaining, or nodes that will not
+This method is recommended for nodes whose output values you are not interested in obtaining, or nodes that will not
 be intervened on.

 **Prevent caching results during an intervention**